 A funding ratio or funded ratio measures the value of a pension plan’s assets divided by its liabilities.
 This ratio is not fixed as the value of assets within the plan and its associated liabilities can fluctuate over time.
 A commonly used rule of thumb for what’s considered to be a “good” funding ratio is 80%, though many defined benefit plans fail to meet that standard.

-Here’s a sampling of funding ratios for state and local pensions as of 2023:
+Here’s a sampling of funding ratios for state and local pensions as of 2025, with both the highest and lowest-ranked states included.
+The figures below come from Equable’s 2025 State of Pensions report.
+1

-As you can see, there are significant differences in the amount of assets and liabilities different pension plans have.
-As far as why the numbers span such a broad range, that may be attributed to differences in:
+As you can see, there are significant differences in assets and liabilities across plans.
+As to why the numbers span such a broad range, differences may be attributed to several variables.
+Those include each state’s economy and the size of its public workforce; the amount of debt the plan carries; and how the plan invests funds.

 These figures represent the statewide level of funding but it’s important to note that there can be variations across government plans within the same state.
 A pension fund for one county may be fully funded at 100% while employees of a county in another part of the state may have a plan that’s 70% funded.
 The same degree of variance can exist among corporate pension plans or federally sponsored plans, such as the basic benefit plan, which is offered to federal employees.